 The Directions

-stuffing in a skillet for stuffed pork chops
+Stuffing being stirred for gourmet stuffed pork chops

-1. Cut a pocket in each pork chop.
+1. Cut.
+Create a pocket in each pork chop.

 pork chops filled with stuffing for the oven

-1. Stuff the pork chops and secure with toothpicks.
+1. Stuff.
+Fill the pork chops and secure them with toothpicks.

 stuffed pork chops with Parmesan on a skillet

-1. Dredge each pork chop with flour, then brown on both sides.
+1. Brown the Pork.
+Dredge each pork chop with flour before cooking.

 stuffed pork chops in a skillet

-1. Place the pork chops on a rack or ring of foil in a roasting pan and fill the pan with a little bit of water.
-Cover, and bake the pork chops at 325 degrees F for 25 to 35 minutes, until an internal temperature of 135 F (the temperature will rise as the pork rests).
+1. Bake the Pork.
+Place the pork chops on a rack or ring of foil in a roasting pan and fill the pan with a little bit of water.
+Cover, and bake stuffed pork chops at 325 degrees F for 25 to 35 minutes, until an internal temperature of 135 degrees F (the temperature will rise as the pork rests).
 ENJOY!

 • Stuffed pork chops should be cooked to an internal temperature of 145 degrees F.